This article was last updated on March 8, 2021.

 “I think a lot of women suffer in silence with undiagnosed menstrual cycle abnormalities,” Dr. van Dis says, “so I see only the upside of testing and getting more information.
 People need to be made aware that there are many conditions that affect the menstrual cycle, and the degree to which abnormalities can occur.
 Modern Fertility provides essential data about baseline medical conditions, especially for women who have irregular cycles. .”

-How else can you stay on top of your cycle?
+How else can you stay on top of your menstruation cycle?

 Staying on top of your cycle is important for anyone, but it becomes even more urgent if kids are in the future.
 “If someone raises concern about their cycle with their healthcare provider, there should be a prompt evaluation and a thorough workup,” Dr. van Dis says.
 “Evaluation and testing can take time and, for some women, time is of the essence,” she explains.

-If something is irregular with your cycle, you’ll want to know about it and communicate with your doctor ahead of time so you can get things on track before you start trying for kids.
+If something is irregular with your cycle, you’ll want to know about it and seek medical advice ahead of time so you can get things on track before you start trying for kids.
 Here are a few ways you can check in with your menstrual cycle: